hughsonm/matlab-tutorial/README.md

 😩 Nope

 # Write a Function
 There are a few different ways to create functions in Matlab.
 The most common way is to create a new file, starting with the **function** keyword.
 Note that the name of the file must match the name of the function.
-Eg. for the function below, I'd make a file called *hello.m.* Also, make sure that the file is saved in your working directory.
+Eg. for the function below, I'd make a file called *hello.m.* Also, make sure that the file is saved in your *working directory*.

 ```octave
 function hello(name)
     fprintf('Hello, %s\n', name)
 end
 ```

 other things we can do:
-   - make the function RETURN the greeting, instead of printing it
+   - make the function **return** the greeting, instead of printing it
    - add other greeting options, besides hello
       - could add a second input argument, use if/else, or switch/case statements
    - ensure that the 'name' input is actually a string

 # Draw a Picture
-In this example, we'll learn more about plotting, and indexing matrices and vectors
+In this example, we'll learn about indexing matrices and vectors, and also do some more plotting.

 Let's start out with a 100x100 matrix of zeros:
 ```octave